About the Imperial 100 Challenge

-At just over 100 miles this ride passes through spectacular countryside just inside the Scenic Rim and follows the Classic 100 ride to the 64km mark.
+At just over 100 miles this ride passes through spectacular countryside just inside the Scenic Rim and follows the St Andrew’s Ipswich Private Hospital – Classic 100 ride to the 64km mark.
 Just beyond Harrisville the route diverges towards Kalbar, skirts Lake Moogerah and ascends Mt Alford before a sharp straight descent and a great run to Boonah for the 114.5km point.
-The route then follows the recently resealed Hoya Road and on to the much maligned “dirty dozen” row of tormenting hills before re-joining the Classic 100 ride near the original diversion.
+The route then follows the recently resealed Hoya Road and on to the much maligned “dirty dozen” row of tormenting hills before re-joining the St Andrew’s Ipswich Private Hospital – Classic 100 ride near the original diversion.

-The Recruitment 24/7 “Imperial 100 Challenge” is an iconic one day ride of moderate difficulty to challenge seasoned and elite cyclists.
+The “Imperial 100 Challenge” is an iconic one day ride of moderate difficulty to challenge seasoned and elite cyclists.
 It has significant bragging rights.

 - Working head and tail lights are mandatory for the early start of this ride

-- Those failing to reach the 64km diversion point by 9:30am will be asked to follow the classic 100 route
+- Those failing to reach the 64km diversion point by 9:30am will be asked to follow the St Andrew’s Ipswich Private Hospital – Classic 100 route

 The Imperial 100 Challenge is an iconic event attracting the fittest cyclists from Southeast Queensland and beyond.
 It provided just the right mix of long flat sections and mild to moderate gradients (2 at 4% and 1 at 5%) to provide an experience well worth the training.

 At around the 120km mark the “dirty dozen” can break up the pack if you’re not ready for them.
 This series of hills is known not so much for their gradients but more for the seemingly relentless number in close proximity to each other.

 The route is laid out with appropriate signs showing the way and all rides are well supported by our volunteer marshals and support drivers.